By JOI Rehab Staff

 - Strengthening exercises to improve strength of the spine and upper and lower extremities.

-Your therapist will instruct you how to move safely using proper techniques to maintain proper posture to reduce strain around the area of surgery.
-Remember, the main goal of physical therapy is for you to return back to your prior level of function prior to your injury or surgery.
+Your therapist will instruct you to maintain proper posture to reduce strain around the area of surgery.
+Remember, the main goal of physical therapy is for you to return back to your prior level of function.
 Your therapist will monitor your improvements as well as your limitations to adjust your course of treatment in a way to help achieve your treatment goals in a safe monitored setting.
 Each individual is different and each doctor is different with regards to physical therapy.
-Some doctors may prescribe a bout of physical therapy for two or three times a week for sometimes two to six weeks or more depending on your follow up visit with your doctor.
+Some doctors may prescribe physical therapy for two or three times a week.
+Sometimes this lasts two to six weeks or more depending on your follow up visit with your doctor.